apache/trafficserver/doc/admin-guide/storage/index.en.rst

 (Least Recently Used) and the more advanced *CLFUS* (Clocked Least Frequently Used by Size; which balances recentness, frequency, and size to maximize hit rate, similar to a most frequently used algorithm).
-The default is to use *CLFUS*, and this is controlled via :ts:cv:`proxy.config.cache.ram_cache.algorithm`.
+The default is to use *LRU*, and this is controlled via :ts:cv:`proxy.config.cache.ram_cache.algorithm`.

 Both the *LRU* and *CLFUS* RAM caches support a configuration to increase